-Qualitative Disclosure The General qualitative dis risk, including: closure requirement with respect to credit a) i) Definition of past due and impaired (for accounting purpose) A claim that has not been paid as of its due date is termed as past due claim.
+Qualitative Disclosure The General qualitative discrisk, including: closure requirement with respect to credit a) i) Definition of past due and impaired (for accounting purpose) A claim that has not been paid as of its due date is termed as past due claim.
 As per Bangladesh Bank circulars issued from time to time all the loans and advances are grouped into four categories for the purpose of classification, namely (i) Continuous Loan (ii) Demand Loan (iii) Fixed Term Loan and (iv) Short -Term Agriculture and Micro Credit.
-Continuous & Demand Loan are classified as: Sub - standard: if it is past due /overdue for three (03) months or more but less than six (06) months; Doubtful: if it is past due /overdue for six (06) months or more but less than nine (09) months; Bad / Loss: if it is past due /overdue for nine (09) months or more.
-Fixed Term Loan (up to 1 million) are classified as: Sub - standard: if the amount of past due installment is equal to or more than the amount of installment(s) due within six (06) months, the entire loans are classified as "Sub- standard"; Doubtful: if the amount of past due installment is equal to or more than the amount of installment(s) due within nine (09) months, the entire loans are classified as "Doubtful"; Bad / Loss: if the amount of past due installment is equal to or more than the amount of installment(s) due within twelve (12) months, the entire loans are classified as "bad/ Loss".
-Fixed Term Loan (more than 1 million) are classified as: Sub - standard: if the amount of past due installment is equal to or more than the amount of installment(s) due within three (03) months, the entire loans are classified as "Sub- standard"; Doubtful: if the amount of past due installment is equal to or more than the amount of installment(s) due within six (06) months, the entire loans are classified as "Doubtful";
+Continuous & Demand Loans are classified as: • Sub - standard: if it is past due /overdue for three (03) months or more but less than nine (09) months; Doubtful: if it is past due /overdue for nine (09) months or more but less than twelve (12) months; Bad / Loss: if it is past due /overdue for twelve (12) months or more.
+Fixed Term Loans are classified as: Sub - Standard: if the amount past due for a period of nine (09) months or beyond but less than fifteen (15) months, the entire loans are classified as "Sub-Standard"; Doubtful: if the amount past due for a period of fifteen (15) months or beyond but less than eighteen (18) months, the entire loans are classified as "Doubtful"; Bad / Loss: if the amount past due for a period of eighteen (18) months or beyond, the entire loans are classified as "Bad/ Loss".
+Short Term Agricultural and Micro Credit are classified as: • Sub - Standard: if the irregular status continues after a period of twelve (12) months, the credits are classified as "Sub-Standard"; • Doubtful: if the irregular status continues after a period of thirty six (36) months, the credits are classified as "Doubtful"; Bad / Loss: if the irregular status continues after a period of sixty (60) months, the credits are classified as "Bad/ Loss".